Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-WANG CHUANFU
+WANG CHUANFUBYD

 WORLD-DOMINATION WATCH: Wang began selling his first electric car in China last year.
 In May, BYD announced plans to build its North American headquarters in Los Angeles, in preparation for the company’s foray into the U.S., in 2011.
 Add to that a deal with Daimler AG to develop a new line of electric cars and it’s no wonder BYD’s car business is now its biggest revenue generator.